DoctorAnonymous/seat_hhit/README.md

 # seat_hhit

-A Reservation script for seats in HHIT Library Room 104
+A reservation script for seats in HHIT Library Room 104

 ## Notice
 For research and entertainment only